 Start the Journey

-Whatever challenges one faces, getting help sooner starts the journey to greater hope, fulfillment and health.
+Whatever challenges one faces, early intervention to get help sooner starts the journey to greater hope, fulfillment and health.
 No matter the challenge, the earlier steps taken towards wholeness widens our opportunities to experience more in life.
 If the goal of the process is finding greater connection, hope, and purpose in life, why not start sooner?

 Avoid Worse Consequences

 Start with a counselor or therapist and see if additional care is needed.
 Focus on what might be gained through the process.
 Recovery is an opportunity to rediscover life, be it stronger family relationships, a greater sense of purpose and meaning, the ability to pursue dreams and passions, or simply more joy and peace

-For addictions, getting help sooner is particularly important.
+For addictions, early intervention is particularly important.
 The longer one engages in addictive behavior, the stronger the unhealthy rewards system experienced in addiction becomes in the brain.
 Contextual triggers, such as a local watering hole for an alcoholic or the sight of a syringe for a drug addict, become stronger over time and introduce intense desires for the associated substance or experience.
 The sooner that we find environments that support recovery and address the underlying roots of the condition, such as underlying pain or trauma, the less our brains will have developed chemical reactions and dependencies on unhealthy substances.